vespa-engine/vespa/GOVERNANCE.md

 Anyone is welcome to contribute to Vespa, by [creating pull requests](CONTRIBUTING.md) or taking part in discussions about features, e.g. in [GitHub issues](https://github.com/vespa-engine/vespa/issues).

-This document defines who has the authority to do what on the Vespa open-source project.
+This document defines who has authority to do what on the Vespa open-source project.

 While a formal assignment of authority is necessary as a fallback mechanism, it is not the way decisions regarding Vespa are usually made, or expected to be made.